kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## Vision Beyond Visible Light

-Computers aren't limited to the human eye.
+Computers aren't limited to the human eye
 They "see" across many parts of the spectrum:
-Infrared detects heat.
+Infrared detects heat
-Ultraviolet shows chemical traces.
+Ultraviolet shows chemical traces
-LIDAR measures distance with laser pulses.
+LIDAR measures distance with laser pulses
 Different sensors create different matrices

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.